AndyVN2000/task-flow/README.md

 1. Write unit test and implement `ProjectImpl.archive`.
 2. Use the Builder Design Pattern that constructs projects for the purpose of testing.
+    - Right now, I have some trouble with getting the builder to add tasks, because of circular reference.
 3. Thoroughly test and implement `hasOverdueTasks()` from `Project.java`

 ## Maven